 One day though, she would realise, notice my dad staring – I saw her murmur something in his ear before lunch.
 For a moment, he had a nonplussed, annoyed look, but then he smiled, nodding.
-With her coffee, she rose and stood at the door, turning back to us looking stunning, sexy like something straight out of Vogue, and chanelling ten years of flirting experience, said –
+With her coffee, she rose and stood at the door, turning back to us looking stunning, sexy like something straight out of Vogue, and channelling ten years of experience flirting, she said:

 – Are you coming, Raymond?

 My dad rose, blushing slightly, and followed her, speaking loudly about the benefits of a siesta.
 Anne didn’t move, her cigarette fuming away at the end of her fingers.
 I felt like I should say something:

 – They say that siestas help you relax, but I think that’s false…